Switcherlapp97/RubiksCubeSolver/README.md

 RubiksCubeSolver
 ================
 RubiksCubeSolver is a program that solves scrambled Rubik's Cubes and calculates the solution moves.
-The program is currently in a pre beta version.
+The program is written in C# and currently in a pre beta version.

 Developers:
 Switcherlapp97 and StarGate01